explodingcamera/blog/content/rust-os/1-hello-riscv/index.md

 ## Entry point

 Now we can finally write our hello world program.
-We'll be using the `entry` macro from `riscv-rt` to mark our main function as the entry point of our program.
-RISC-V-RT will load some assembly to set up a basic c-runtime environment and then call our main function.
+We'll be using the `entry` macro from `riscv-rt` to mark our main function as the entry point of our program. `riscv-rt` will load some assembly to set up a basic c-runtime environment and then call our main function.
 The main function will be passed the hart id of the hart that is executing it, which is passed to us by OpenSBI through the `a0` register.

 > Hart is the RISC-V term for a CPU core.
 A RISC-V system can have multiple harts, each with its own register state and program counter.